Google Translate Disclaimer

 Dental Health

-Dental Health is important to overall health and well-being.
-Poor oral health impacts children’s healthy development and activities of daily living such as eating, speaking, learning, and sleeping.
+Dental health is important to overall health and well-being.
+Poor dental health impacts children’s healthy development and activities of daily living such as eating, speaking, learning, and sleeping Schools can promote dental health by supporting educational activities and health unit dental screening programs.

 Health Unit Programs and Services

-• Identify children with urgent dental health needs and ensures they receive the necessary care
+• Identify children with urgent dental concerns and ensure they receive the necessary care

-• Increase awareness and promote oral health education
+• Increase awareness and promote dental health education

-• Connect students and families to information re: publicly funded programs (for ages 0-17).
+• Provide students and families with information and support access to government funded dental programs (for ages 0-17).

 • Monitor the dental health needs in our communities.

-We contact elementary schools in the fall to book screening dates.
+Elementary schools will be contacted to schedule screening dates.
 Prior to the scheduled date, additional information will be provided about the screening process, including space and set-up requirements.

-In some circumstances, the Dental Team may request for additional demographic information on a student to complete the screening if is missing or incorrect according to the board information on file.
+In some circumstances, the Dental Team may request additional student demographic information to complete the screening.
+Board information on file may be missing or incorrect.

 We will also provide a digital information package for schools to distribute to families, including how to contact the health unit to opt-out for those that do not want their child to participate.

-The health unit’s Oral Health Program offers general information, resources, and support to raise awareness and support education in elementary and secondary schools, by request.
+The health unit’s Oral Health Program offers general information, resources, and support to elementary and secondary schools, by request.

-We are also available to help ease system navigation for students and their families to services available, including Healthy Smiles Ontario and other publicly funded dental programs.
+We are also available to help with program navigation for students and their families and support access to government funded dental programs.

-Alex the Alligator is a plush alligator and resource kit developed to support oral health and healthy eating within the Ontario Health & Physical Education curriculum.
-We work with elementary schools to engage students in leading Alex the Alligator activities with classrooms or at school events.
+Alex the Alligator is a plush alligator and resource kit developed to support dental health and healthy eating within the Ontario Health & Physical Education curriculum.
+The School Health Teamworks with elementary schools to engage students in leading Alex the Alligator activities with classrooms or at school events.
 This provides opportunities for students to develop leadership and communication skills and fosters school connectedness.

 Curriculum Links

-This resource supports the Healthy Living Strand of the Ontario Health and Physical Education Curriculum by addressing expectations under the topic of Human Development and Sexual Health related to oral health.
-When combined with other strategies that promote student well-being, Alex the Alligator can contribute to comprehensively addressing other topics such as healthy eating, equity and inclusion, and oral health.
+This resource supports the Healthy Living Strand of the Ontario Health and Physical Education Curriculum by addressing expectations under the topic of Human Development and Sexual Health related to dental health.
+When combined with other strategies that promote student well-being, Alex the Alligator can contribute to comprehensively addressing other topics such as healthy eating, equity and inclusion, and dental health.

 Bring Alex the Alligator to Your School